 What To Expect Over The Next Coming Days

-So far, we have only received light, Poniente winds over the last few days but, with the current forecast we are hopeful to be able to run the hydrofoil big air competition on Sunday as the onshore wind are increasing.
+So far, we have only received light, Poniente winds but, with the current forecast we are hopeful to be able to run the hydrofoil big air competition on Sunday as the onshore wind are increasing.

 Riders have been notified and must be prepared to compete the following day after the GKA Awards night.
 The wind is not predicted to be strong enough to run the twintip big air or the kite-surf big air but we are hopeful that the strong levante wind will make an appearance next Tuesday.

 In the meantime, riders continue to enjoy the light poniente winds, cruising around on foils and winging equipment.